 Finding your roof leak is the hardest part of roof repair.
 The easiest way is to head up to your attic, if you have access, and poke around with a flashlight.
-There will be plenty of signs to point you to the source of the leak: black spots, water stains, heavy concentrations of mold, etc. These signs are usually a little below the actual location of the leak, and maybe a little to the right or left.
+There will be plenty of signs to point you to the source of the leak: black spots, water stains, heavy concentrations of mold, etc. These signs are usually a little below the actual location of the leak and maybe a little to the right or left.

-Aside from those signs, you should look for anything that penetrates through the surface of your roof, such as: vents, chimneys, dormers, anything that projects through the roof.
+Aside from those signs, you should look for anything that penetrates through the surface of your roof, such as vents, chimneys, dormers, and anything that projects through the roof.
 The places around these penetrations are the most likely culprits for roof leaks.
 In fact, it’s pretty uncommon for leaks to develop in spaces of uninterrupted shingles, even on an older roof.

 If you don’t have access to your attic or if you have a vaulted ceiling, you will need to go out onto the roof itself to hunt for leaks.